madetech/handbook/guides/cloud/aws_sandbox.md

 ## Overview

-The Made Tech AWS Sandbox accounts are primaraly used for individuals personal development and testing.
+The Made Tech AWS Sandbox accounts are primarily used for individuals' personal development and testing.
 We run [AWS SSO](https://aws.amazon.com/single-sign-on/) to simplify and secure the IAM aspect of accessing this account.

 ## Usage Policy